spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ### Overriding a core method on the project level

-To avoid the error durring updates and achieve the same result, override the core methods with custom ones in the private API.
+To avoid the error during updates and achieve the same result, override the core methods with custom ones in the private API.

 #### Example of the code that causes the upgradability error